OUR MISSION

 OUR PARTNERSHIPS AND COLLABORATIONS

-Epworth United Methodist Church, located in Toledo, Ohio, is a church dedicated to reaching out to the community and globally by contributing to those less fortunate.
+Epworth United Methodist Church, located in Toledo, Ohio; a huge part of their mission is to empower, encourage and support regional and international partnerships and the work they do in their communities.
 They have been involved with the Harvesting 4 Haiti (H4H) initiative from the very beginning.
-Even before H4H became a 501(c)(3), EUMC sent funds to help purchase the first drip irrigation system for the Haitian agriculture organization, Planting for Hope and Future (PHF).
-This gift helped to establish new agricultural technology in Haiti.
-They have frequently hosted the men of PHF visiting from Haiti reporting to the Epworth Mission Committee and congregation to report on the progress of the farms.
-They have provided financial assistance on an annual basis, even under very extenuating circumstances such as COVID-19.
+Even before H4H became a 501(c)(3), EUMC sent funds to help purchase the first drip irrigation system for the Haitian agriculture organization, and to Planting for Hope and Future (PHF).
+Their gift helped to establish new agricultural technology in Haiti.
+They host men of PHF visiting from Haiti and meeting with the Epworth Mission Committee and congregation to report on the progress of the farms.
+They have provided financial assistance on an annual basis, even during COVID-19.
 We are extremely indebted to their continued dedication, trust, and financial gifts to this project.

 The Andersons Inc. (originally family-owned) is a large, philanthropic agriculture business in Toledo, Ohio, devoted to helping others less fortunate.
 In their mission statement, The Andersons Inc. pledges to “support our communities,” which they have consistently done.
 H4H was the first international foundation The Andersons Inc. had enough faith in to approve and allocate funds to help support.
 They understand the importance of farming in developing nations and wanted to extend a helping hand to initiatives whose purpose is to create a self-sustaining agriculture business.
-We are extremely humbled and honored for their annual gifts, even under extenuating circumstances such as COVID-19.
+We are extremely humbled and honored for their annual gifts.

-City on a Hill, a church located in the Toledo, Ohio area, learned about H4H several years ago and was motivated by the philosophy of investing in an agriculture initiative that provides jobs in a poverty-stricken area, food to the food insecure, and will eventually become independent from all outside help.
-They understand and wanted to participate in these important ingredients to overcome poverty.
-Every month City on a Hill has donated to this cause.
+City on a Hill, a church located in Northwest, Ohio, learned about H4H several years ago and was motivated by the philosophy of investing in an agriculture initiative that provides jobs in a poverty-stricken area, educates the community on food insecure, and the goal of self independence.
+We are thankful for their partnership and monthly contribution to this cause.
 We are very grateful for their trust and faith in this initiative.

 HELO Haiti is a Christian orphanage and school in SW Haiti co-owned by Elisabeth Kennedy from Connecticut.
 We have traveled to Haiti with Mrs. Kennedy and her teams since 2014.
 We visit the orphanage every year with Mrs. Kennedy as our guide and have found it to be a very rewarding experience.
 The men of Planting for Hope and Future (PHF) have provided agriculture classes at the school, and have mentored one of HELO’s own, a very passionate, skilled young agronomist.
 Encouraging the Haitian youth in agriculture is something PHF feels strongly about, and collaborating with HELO helps H4H and PHF to continue these efforts.
 We are very grateful to Mrs. Kennedy and her team for their help each year and for providing us the opportunity to meet with the HELO children who spread their love to everyone and their enthusiasm and energy to learn with all who encounter them.